Web Development vs Web Design – What's the Difference and Which Do You Need?

 • Cloud services: AWS, Google Cloud, Cloudflare

 A full-stack developer is comfortable across both domains.
-In 2026, there are more full-stack developers than ever, thanks to frameworks like Next.js, Nuxt, and Astro that blur the line between frontend and backend.
+In 2026, frameworks like Next.js, Nuxt, and Astro have blurred the line between frontend and backend, and the number of effective full-stack developers has grown.

 VS Code / WebStormWriting and debugging code